ccd0/4chan-x-proxy/README.md

 A simple script that runs a proxy on your local machine injecting the 4chan X script into 4chan, for use in browsers that don't support userscripts.
+Only works on http://boards.4chan.org/ (no HTTPS support).

 Download it [here](https://ccd0.github.io/4chan-x-proxy/proxy.py).